Staff Picks & Choice Reads

 LOVED BY OUR CUSTOMERS:

 On Earth We’re Briefly Gorgeous, Ocean Vuong.
 Race, class, masculinity, are all part of a letter from a son to his mother who cannot read.
 Touches our hearts in every way.
 The Club, Ellery Lloyd.
-A new smart and sinister murder mystery.
+A smart and sinister murder mystery.
+The Forest Lover, Susan Vreeland.
+Only historical fiction can tell Emily Carr’s story.
+The Small Stuff, Paul Davidson.
+A romantic comedy told extremely well.

 Cloud Cuckoo Land, Anthony Doerr.
 A superb novel about changing society.